dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 ## Default configuration

-Web apps created with [dotnet new](/dotnet/core/tools/dotnet-new) or the Visual Studio templates create the following code:
+ASP.NET Core web apps created with [dotnet new](/dotnet/core/tools/dotnet-new) or Visual Studio generate the following code:

 [!code-csharp[](index/samples/3.x/ConfigSample/Program.cs?name=snippet&highlight=9)]

  <xref:Microsoft.Extensions.Hosting.Host.CreateDefaultBuilder*> provides default configuration for the app in the following order:

+* [ChainedConfigurationProvider](xref:Microsoft.Extensions.Configuration.ChainedConfigurationSource) : <!-- REVIEW, what is this? -->
 1. [appsettings.json](#appsettingsjson) using the [JSON configuration provider](#file-configuration-provider).
 1. *appsettings.*`Environment`*.json* using the [JSON configuration provider](#file-configuration-provider).
 For example, the *appsettings*.***Production***.*json* and *appsettings*.***Development***.*json* files.
 For more information, see <xref:fundamentals/environments>.
 1. [Secret Manager](xref:security/app-secrets) when the app runs on a local machine in the `Development` environment.